bigic/bigic.github.io/_posts/2016-07-30-Color-without-pigments.markdown

 <div class="brwntxt">Bird feather colors - a door to biomimicry</div>

 <p> No one can dispute that bird feather are extremely beautiful.
 Their beautiful colors and patterns have been admired for millennia.
 As of late, there has been a lot research interest into how feather structural color can be replicated in the manufacture of durable and bright colors and dyes.
 Benefits of using structural colors is that they are ore resistance to UV damage than pigments and their production may be more environmentally friendly (some pigments are quite toxic).
 Coloration of structural colors can also be more easily adjusted than that of pigments and their dynamic and responsive color changes may also be of particular benefit from an engineering stand-point.
-For example, some colleagues of mine have shown that polymers composed of artificial melanosomes can be used to make color-based humidity sensors <a href="https://www.dropbox.com/s/8yn0f7xc1tq7auq/humidity_melanin.pdf?dl=0">link.</a>. </p>
+For example, some colleagues of mine have shown that polymers composed of artificial melanosomes can be used to make color-based humidity sensors <a href="https://www.dropbox.com/s/8yn0f7xc1tq7auq/humidity_melanin.pdf?dl=0">link</a>.
+Cool huh?</p>

 <div class="brwntxt">Read more:</div>